Alina Habba: Since 2022

 In 2022, Trump's Save America political action committee paid Habba's firm almost $2 million in legal fees.
 In January 2024, Habba predicted that Associate Supreme Court Justice Brett Kavanaugh, "who the president fought for, who the president went through hell to get into place", would "step up" to support Trump's case in Trump v.
 Anderson, which would decide whether Trump is disqualified from ballot access per the Fourteenth Amendment.
 Habba disclaimed meaning that justices like Kavanaugh would rule for Trump on account of being "pro-Trump", claiming instead that they would "because they're pro-law, because they're pro-fairness".
 Habba served as lead attorney for the E. Jean Carroll v.
 Donald J. Trump trial that began on January 16, 2024.
 Over the course of three days, presiding federal judge Lewis Kaplan repeatedly reprimanded Habba for her methods of cross-examining Carroll and introducing evidence.
 A jury awarded Carroll $83.3 million in damages against Trump on January 26, 2024.

 She spoke on the final night of the 2024 Republican National Convention leading up to the introduction of Trump.
 In August 2024, she criticized Adam Kinzinger for speaking out against Trump during the 2024 Democratic National Convention, and told him to "sit the hell down".
 In January 2025, Habba came under fire for appearing on a show as a guest and telling Andrew Tate, who is accused of rape, human trafficking, and other charges, that she is a "big fan".
 Critics have called on Trump to fire her.

-Counselor to the President

-In December 2024, Trump named Habba as his Counselor to the President.
+In December 2024, Trump named Habba as his counselor to the president.

-Acting U.S. Attorney for the District of New Jersey
+Interim U.S. attorney for the District of New Jersey

 On March 24, 2025, Trump announced that Habba would become interim United States attorney for the District of New Jersey effective immediately following his nomination of the then interim U.S. Attorney, John Giordano, as U.S. ambassador to Namibia.
-Giordano continued to sign documents as U.S. attorney through March 27, and that day Bondi signed Habba's appointment, effective March 28, the day she was sworn in.
+Giordano continued to sign documents as U.S. attorney through March 27, and Attorney General Pamela Bondi signed Habba's appointment that day, effective March 28, the day she was sworn in.

 Habba announced investigations into Phil Murphy, New Jersey's Democratic governor, and Matt Platkin, the state's attorney general.
 In an interview, she also said she wanted to "turn New Jersey red".
 After an incident at the Newark, New Jersey immigration detention facility on May 9, involving three Democratic members of New Jersey's congressional delegation and the arrest of Newark's Democratic mayor, Ras Baraka, Habba dropped the charges against Baraka and charged LaMonica McIver, one of the members of Congress, with assault.
 The judge who formally dismissed the charges against Baraka rebuked Habba's office for the arrest, warning against use of the office "to advance political agendas".
 Several Democratic politicians in New Jersey have described Habba's actions as politicizing the U.S. Attorney's office.
 Baraka subsequently filed a lawsuit against Habba and a Homeland Security Investigations agent involved in his arrest, alleging false arrest, malicious prosecution, and defamation.